 I know a lot of people who are hesitant to use a pressure cooker because it seems scary, but I assure you it’s not, if you use it correctly.
 It can be a little unnerving to release the pressure immediately after cooking.
 It will spew out steam, so I always recommend waiting 5-10 minutes after the timer goes off to let it naturally release some of that pressure.
 Then it won’t be as scary 🙂

 Yes!
 If you don’t have an Instant Pot quite yet, you can definitely make this recipe in a slow cooker.
-If your slow cooker has a sauté function, you can basically follow the instructions and just cook for 3-4 hours on high or 6-8 hours on low in your slow cooker.
+And if your slow cooker has a sauté function, you can basically follow the instructions and just cook for 3-4 hours on high or 6-8 hours on low in your slow cooker.
 If it doesn’t, sauté the onions and cook the ground turkey on the stovetop.
 Then add it to your slow cooker, and then cook in your slow cooker as stated above.